blaze225/AWS_Tutorials/Jump box/README.md

     3. Enable autoassign public IP as we need the NAT to internet access.
     4. Create a new Security Group (Virtual Firewall) which allows SSH.
     5. We dont need a key-pair here as we wont be connecting to the NAT.
+    6. **Disable Source/Dest.
+Check** by selecting the instance then Actions -> Networking -> Change Source/Dest.
+Check (This is needed as the NAT is not the source/destination of any traffic)
 ![alt text](NAT_ec2.png)

 ## Step 3: Configure Security Groups and Routes